mikecm1/empyr.com/advertiser.md

 section_one:
   tagline: Customer Reach
   section_header: Reach 316M+ consumers on our exclusive publisher network
-  section_body_copy: Leading sites and apps use Empyr to integrate card-linked offer programs directly inside their products.
+  section_body_copy: Leading sites and apps use Empyr to integrate card-linked offer
+    programs directly inside their products.
 Get rapid exposure to their members and instant engagement optimization– by allowing people to discover offers through products they know, trust, and use every day.
 section_two:
   tagline: Revenue
   section_header: Real foot traffic.
 Real revenue.
-  section_body_copy: Drive motivated customers into your physical stores and only pay a fee when they make a verified purchase.
+  section_body_copy: Drive motivated customers into your physical stores and only
+    pay a fee when they make a verified purchase.
 The impressions and clicks?
 100% free.
 Consumers enjoy real-time reward notifications, and you achieve guaranteed revenue growth with a minimum ___ ROAS.
 section_three:
   tagline: REAL-TIME ANALYTICS
   section_header: Real-time, fully transparent online to offline attribution
-  section_body_copy: Watch in real-time as online offers convert to in-store sales and gain holistic customer insights with comprehensive online to offline analytics.
+  section_body_copy: Watch in real-time as online offers convert to in-store sales
+    and gain holistic customer insights with comprehensive online to offline analytics.
     Impressions and clicks don’t always equal cash in the bank, so eliminate the guesswork.
+  button:
+    text: Learn More
+    link_url: index.md
 menu:
   navigation:
     identifier: _index